tango-controls/fandango/doc/recipes/DynamicDS_and_Simulators.rst

 The parsing of UseEvents have been modified to prevent UseEvents=Yes to disable Taurus visualization of attributes.
 It occurs because if set_change_event is called for any attribute Taurus will no poll anymore its values.

-But, if UseEvents is "Yes" but the event is not configured or the internal polling is not active then no event will be pushed for the attribute!
+But, if UseEvents is "Yes" and the event is not configured or the internal polling is not active then no event will be pushed for the attribute!

 To prevent this I established several UseEvents behaviours: